Efferent-Health/Dicom/README.md

 ### Ancillary
 - DicomElement - Main building block for DICOM files
-- DICOM_TAG - Collection of commonly used DICOM tags
+- DICOM_TAG - Collection constants for commonly used DICOM tags
+- DicomDictionary - Contains VR and description for most used DICOM tags
 - PixelSpacing - Used for calibration purposes

 ## Usage